julien-boudry/Condorcet/Documentation/Election Class/public Election--countCandidates.md

 public Election->countCandidates ( ) : int
 ```

-Count the number of registered candidate
+Count the number of registered candidates

 ### Return value:

-*(int)* Number of registered candidate for this election.
+*(int)* Number of registered candidates for this election.

 ---------------------------------------